pubsubdb/pubsubdb/docs/distributed_orchestration.md

 EAI serves as a principal scheme for unification, amalgamating separate ECA units into a comprehensive network of business processes.
 It describes the rules for data exchange among these units, fostering their collective participation in executing complex workflows that span across varied services and subsystems.
 EAI ensures that the transmitted data complies with predetermined schemas and data types, thereby enhancing interoperability and ensuring data consistency across the distributed system.

-## Building Quorum-Based Systems for Activity Collation and Status Tracking
-Activity collation forms the nexus of an asynchronous workflow system, bearing the critical responsibility of tracing and managing the state of all activities within an active process or a "Job".
-This task is accomplished through a multi-digit collation key.
-Each digit within this key is a symbolic representation of the status of a specific activity in the workflow.

-The collation key structure is conceived with explicit numeric values designated for various states an activity might exhibit:

-- 9: Pending
-- 8: Started
-- 7: Errored
-- 6: Completed
-- 5: Paused
-- 4: Released
-- 3: Skipped
-- 2: `Await` Right Parentheses
-- 1: `Await` Left Parentheses
-- 0: N/A (the flow has fewer activities than the collation key)

-This structured approach empowers a quick understanding of the job's current state from a mere glance at the collation key.
-Moreover, two special digits, 1 and 2, are designated for 'bookending' subordinated workflows, a design decision that streamlines the expression of a composite job state.
-For example, a composite state of `36636146636626` tells us that two separate workflows, Flow A and Flow B, have concluded successfully, where Activity 5 in Flow A spawned Flow B, and the latter returned its response successfully.

-The Collation Service employs an ascending string sorting methodology to counter the absence of a sibling node order guarantee in a Directed Acyclic Graph (DAG).
-Despite the trigger being the first element in the graph, it could be placed fifth alphabetically, as seen in the following sequence:

- `quick => brown => fox => (jumped|(slept => ate))`

-The sorted ids for this chain of activities would translate to:

- `["ate", "brown", "fox", "jumped", "quick", "slept"]`

-Consequently, the collation key updates to `999969000000000` upon the trigger activity's completion.

-With this foundational understanding, we can explore a few examples.
-Consider the collation key `968969000000000`, which signifies that the `quick` and `brown` activities have *completed* and `fox` is currently *started*.
-The collation key undergoes continual updates as the job progresses, mirroring the state changes of the activities until the job's completion.

-Conversely, a collation key like `766366000000000` symbolizes an *error* state.
-The `ate` activity returned an error, and the `jumped` activity was *skipped*, with all other activities concluding normally.
-The system, aware of no other active activity, completes the job, albeit in an error state.

-These examples illustrate the capacity of the quorum-based collation and status tracking system to facilitate detailed, real-time monitoring of asynchronous workflow execution.
-This system, capable of offering both macro and micro insights, empowers the orchestration service to efficiently manage intricate workflows, cater to errors and exceptions, and secure the successful completion of activities within the graph.

 ## Leveraging CQRS to Enable Self-Perpetuation
 In the orchestration of business processes, *operational continuity* emerges as a critical aspect.
 This is where Command Query Responsibility Segregation (CQRS) has a pivotal role to play.
 CQRS fundamentally decouples the 'write' operations (commands) from the 'read' operations (queries) in a system, thus enabling an operationally resilient and efficient environment.